-The first Canadian firefighter books written by a Canuck firefighter are here.
+The first Canadian firefighter novels written by a Canuck firefighter are here.
 They’ve had some great reviews so check out the writing samples on this site.
 Bookkus has decided to take all three on so they’ll be in paperback sometime in 2014.

 Courage is being scared to death… and saddling up anyway. – John Wayne